About Cassia Tora Splits

 Manufacturing Process Cassia Tora Splits

-The seed consists of an outer husk, an endosperm (cassia tora split) and the ovary or germ.
-Only the endosperm or split, which contains mainly polysaccharides, is used for the production of the cassia gum.
+The seed consists of an outer husk, an endosperm (cassia tora split), and the ovary or germ.
+Only the endosperm or split, which contains mainly polysaccharides, is used for the production of cassia gum.

 As one of the major cassia split manufacturers, before splitting, the seeds are passed through grading machines to differentiate them on the basis of their size.
 During this procedure, the underdeveloped seeds are removed and C.occidentalis seeds are reduced to no more than 0.05%.